iovation/launchkey-python/README.rst

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Verify your code passes unit tests (`python setup.py test`)
+4. Verify your code passes tests, linting, and PEP-8 on all supported python versions (`tox`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+5. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+7. Create new Pull Request